MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-troubleshoot-mak-issues.md

 ## Internet and telephone activation fail

 Contact a local Microsoft Activation Center.
-For phone numbers of Microsoft Activation Centers worldwide, go to <http://go.microsoft.com/fwlink/?LinkID=107418>.
+For phone numbers of Microsoft Activation Centers worldwide, go to [Microsoft Licensing Activation Centers worldwide telephone numbers](https://www.microsoft.com/en-us/Licensing/existing-customer/activation-centers).
 Be sure to provide the Volume License agreement information and proof of purchase when calling.

 [Back to list](#list)